 (b) who has satisfied the court that the person has an interest in the vehicle,

-must not, before the application is decided, do a restricted act in respect of the vehicle unless a court has made an order approving of the proposed act.
+must not do a restricted act in respect of the vehicle unless a court has made an order approving of the proposed act.

-Penalty: 50 PU.
+Penalty for this subsection: a fine of 50 PU.

 (7A) A person does a restricted act in respect of the vehicle if the person —